Mediterranean Chopped Salad

 This Mediterranean chopped salad is loaded with vegetables, fresh herbs, and chickpeas for a filling meal that is easy to prepare!

 I love chopped salads.
-You’re guaranteed a combination of flavors and textures in every bite and you don’t have to worry about trying to mix a salad dressing over giant lettuce leaves.
+They guarantee a combination of flavors and textures in every bite, and you don’t have to worry about trying to mix a salad dressing over giant lettuce leaves.
 Plus, this recipe can be (mostly) prepared in advance, making it a great side dish or meal prep recipe!

 How to Make a Chopped Salad

-My trick to a good chopped salad is to ensure that you don’t end up with a watery mixture.
-In order to eliminate too much moisture, I like to salt the tomatoes and cucumbers and let them drain for a few minutes while I prepare the rest of the salad.
-This helps draw out extra water from the vegetables, you end up with a crispy, crunchy salad.
+My trick to a good chopped salad is to ensure that the mixture isn’t watery.
+To eliminate too much moisture, I like to salt the tomatoes and cucumbers and let them drain for a few minutes while I prepare the rest of the salad.
+This helps draw out extra water from the vegetables, resulting in a crispy, crunchy salad.

 The other trick to a good chopped salad is to finely chop the ingredients.
 While it might take a few extra minutes to prepare the vegetables, the end result is worth it!
 You can chop the tomatoes, cucumbers, and red onion in advance if needed.